-Meep is a free and open-source, finite-difference time-domain (FDTD), software package for simulating electromagnetic systems.
-Meep is an acronym which officially stands for MIT Electromagnetic Equation Propagation.
-Features include:
+Meep is a free and open-source software package for simulating electromagnetic systems via the finite-difference time-domain (FDTD) method.
+Meep is an acronym for MIT Electromagnetic Equation Propagation.

 - Free and open-source software under the GNU GPL.

 - Complete scriptability via Python, Scheme, or C++ APIs.

 - Simulation in 1d, 2d, 3d, and cylindrical coordinates.